alvaroluna/FilePathTools/README.md

 print(newpath) --> "C:\\Users\aluna\Documents\Lib"
 ```

-The preferred method of installation is to use pip install FilePathTools.
-Conversely, you may also fork this repo and reference the FilePathTools.py file directly in your code.
+The preferred method of installation is to use pip install PathManager.
+Conversely, you may also fork this repo and reference the PathManager.py file directly in your code.

 ### Prerequisites